littlebizzy/slickstack/docs/headless.md

 SlickStack does not currently rewrite WordPress preview links, create preview tokens, or configure preview routes on the remote frontend.

-A future headless integration plugin could use a configured frontend URL to redirect WordPress preview links to the appropriate frontend preview route.
+A future optional SlickStack MU plugin could use a configured frontend URL to redirect WordPress preview links to the appropriate frontend preview route.

 ## Scope